Everest Base Camp Trek

 Cardiovascular endurance:

 This is essential for your high-altitude trek.
-Self-training activities such as running near your home, brisk walking (especially on steep or hilly trails), cycling, swimming, and stair climbing will help you to walk at high altitudes and reduce fatigue during your trek.
-Try to build up to 60-minute sessions 4-5 times each week, at varying intensities, to include steady-state and high-intensity interval training (HIIT).
-Everest Base Camp Trek improves your body’s efficiency in using oxygen, which is important for high-altitude trekking, as we will be doing it at high altitudes.
+Self-training activities like running near your home, brisk walking on steep or hilly trails, cycling, swimming, and stair climbing will help.
+They improve your ability to walk at high altitudes and reduce fatigue during your trek.

 Strength training (leg and core focus):

-Strong legs will give you power through the climbs and descents during your trek, while a strong core will provide stability, especially with a backpack.
+Strong legs give you power on climbs and descents during your trek.
+A strong core adds stability, especially when you carry a backpack.
 Set aside time each morning or evening to do squats, lunges, step-ups (weighted if possible), deadlifts, push-ups, and core exercises (planks, crunches).

 2-3 sessions each week, focusing on compound movements that work multiple muscle groups.
 Gradually increase the weight or repetitions.